xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 When it is necessary to adapt the Gazebo scenario, such as adding new obstacles, steps are following:
 * First, create a new gazebo model, save it in folder [gazebo_model](gazebo_model/)
 * Then, adapt the world file [simple_environment](kuka-lwr-ros-examples/lwr_robot_examples/kuka-lwr-single/lwr_robot/single_lwr_robot/worlds/simple_environment.world), such as adding the new obstacle into the world file.

 If the user wants to adapt the camera view, please change the setting of 'gzclient_camera' in [simple_environment](kuka-lwr-ros-examples/lwr_robot_examples/kuka-lwr-single/lwr_robot/single_lwr_robot/worlds/simple_environment.world).

+### Notice:
+* During the experiment validation, deactivate the safety constraints in file [joint_controller](kuka-lwr-ros/kuka_lwr/lwr_controllers/src/joint_controllers.cpp) line 264 - line 274.
+This avoids going home position after finishing the task.
+However, it is not a clean solution.
+A clean solution can be obtained by finishing the implementation in [contact_safety](kuka-lwr-ros/kuka_lwr/lwr_controllers/src/utils/contact_safety.cpp)

+* The safety constraints is activated during the user study.

+* Remember to adapt the absolute path used in the source files of [lwr_simple_example](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/src/simple_actions) and in the head files of [lwr_simple_example](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/include/simple_actions)